dcremonini/openserverless-site-d4rkstart/content/en/docs/installation-new/prereq/docker/_index.md

 ### Linux

-Docker Desktop is available also on Linux, however we advice to install instead the [Server Docker Engine](https://docs.docker.com/engine/install/#server)
+Docker Desktop is available also on Linux, however we advise to install instead the [Server Docker Engine](https://docs.docker.com/engine/install/#server)

-On Linux, the Docker Engine for the server does not run in a virtual machine, so it is faster and uses less memory.
+On Linux, the Docker Engine for the server does not run in a Virtual Machine, so it is faster and uses less memory.

 Once installed, you can proceed
 [configuring OpenServerless](/docs/installation/configure/) for the installation.